mdakilmahmud/PythonIsEating/README.md

 # 🐍 PythonIsEating

-# 📌 Project Overview
+# 🚀 Project Overview
-PythonIsEating is a classic Snake Game implemented in Python using the Tkinter library.
-This project was developed as part of our university coursework at United International University (UIU).
-The game demonstrates basic GUI programming, event handling, file handling, and game logic in Python.
+PythonIsEating is a simple but engaging Snake Game built with Python and Tkinter.
+It was developed as a part of our university coursework at United International University (UIU) to strengthen our understanding of Python GUI programming, event handling, and basic game logic.

-🎮 Features
+# 🎮 Key Features
-Start Screen with a custom title and Play button

-Snake Movement controlled by keyboard arrow keys

-Random Food Generation that increases the score when eaten

-High Score Tracking stored in a local high_score.txt file
+✅ Classic Snake Gameplay — Control the snake with arrow keys, eat food, and grow longer.
+✅ Random Food Spawning — Food appears at random positions each time.
+✅ High Score System — Keeps track of the highest score across game sessions (high_score.txt).

-Pause & Restart options
+✅ Pause & Restart — Pause the game anytime or restart for a fresh run.

-Change Snake Color with a color picker for customization
+✅ Custom Snake Color — Pick your favorite snake color using a built-in color picker.
+✅ User-Friendly Interface — Start screen with a title and easy-to-use Play button.

-👥 Team Details
+# 👥 Team Information
-Team Name	Member's Name	ID
+Team Name	Member's Name	Student ID
 SssyntaxError	Tasnim Nawar Ahamed	0152430031
 Md.
 Sajim Islam Jahin	0152430063
 Md.
 Akil Mahmud	0152430069

-🏫 University
-United International University (UIU)
+University: United International University (UIU)

+# 🗂️ Project Purpose
+This game was created to:

+Practice Python programming beyond simple scripts.

+Learn how to design and manage a Graphical User Interface (GUI).

+Implement real-time user input handling.

+Use basic file I/O to store game data persistently.

+Collaborate effectively as a team on a coding project.

-⚙️ How to Run
+# ⚙️ How to Run the Game
-Clone or download this repository.
+1️⃣ Clone or download this repository.

-Make sure you have Python installed.
+2️⃣ Make sure Python 3.x is installed on your system.

-Run the file:
+3️⃣ Run the game using:

-bash
-Copy
-Edit
 python PYTHONISEATING.py
-Enjoy the game!

-📄 About
-This project was developed as a fun way to apply what we learned in Python programming, especially Tkinter GUI development.
-It was one of our first practical experiences building an interactive Python application as a team.
+4️⃣ Play, pause, change snake colors, and try to beat the high score!

+# 💡 What We Learned
+Working on this project helped us understand:

+The basics of Tkinter for building Python GUIs.

+How to handle keyboard events in a game loop.

+How to manage game state (like pause/resume).

+How to use file operations for saving scores.

+How to plan and divide work as a small dev team.

+# 📢 License
+This project was created for educational purposes only.
+Feel free to use or modify it for learning and practice.

+# Happy coding! 🐍✨